barroit/barroit/Documentation/dev-tools/map-darconf.rst

 DESCRIPTION
 ===========

-Add a worktree at ../barroit-macos and symlink worktree-modified files to destination, which is read from config/file-map-macos.
+This script adds a worktree at ``../barroit-macos`` and makes symlinks from that worktree to destination files.
+It greps destinations from ``config/file-map-macos``.
+The list of symlink sources is hardcoded.
+Currently, that list includes:

+   - code/settings.json

-This script only creates worktree ../barroit-macos if it doesn't exist.
+This script only creates worktree if it doesn't exist.
 It never updates that worktree.